fsantanna-no/p2p-tml-paper/rita-24/response.md

 ### Comment A.1

-> a) The related work section could be expanded to include more recent work on
+> The related work section could be expanded to include more recent work on
 > peer-to-peer systems and distributed consensus algorithms;

-Besides the structural modifications, we now also refer to the following works:
+We now expanded the end of Section "2.1 Symmetric Distributed Applications" to put our work into the perspective of classical distributed consensus
+algorithms:

+> Finally, note that classical distributed consensus mechanisms focus on fault
+> tolerance [8], but not on real-time symmetric behavior.
+These algorithms
+> typically rely on leaders [9], which require an election period that does not
+> cope with our symmetric real-time requirements.
+In this sense, these
+> algorithms could be considered to decentralize servers in Croquet or GALS,
+> but not symmetric peers with high churn rates, as we propose.
+In contrast,
+> our proposal requires a time machine to reapply reordered operations, since
+> we cannot guarantee strong consistency [10].

+We now include references on consensus mechanisms:

+- [2019] "Concurrency: the works of Leslie Lamport"
+    - Leslie Lamport, Robert Shostak, and Marshall Pease
+- [2020] "Paxos vs Raft: Have we reached consensus on distributed consensus?"
+    - Heidi Howard, Richard Mortier
+- [2017] "Verifying strong eventual consistency in distributed systems"
+    - Victor Gomes, ..., Alastair Beresford

+We also included a new reference for Croquet that has been published recently:

 - [2022] "An experiment in live collaborative programming on the croquet shared experience platform"